Sandy Antunes: Gaming

 Antunes has been active in the gaming community since 1992.
 With his wife, Emma, he founded the industry-focused role-playing game website RPGnet in 1996.
 He has published a monthly column on the business side of gaming since the site's inception.
 One early column, "The 1K Company" (RPGnet, 1998), continues to receive comments and citations.

-Antunes's notable works include Miskatonic University, a supplement for Call of Cthulhu; Rules to Live By (a LARP rule book); Priceless, published by Rogue Publishing; and the Origins Award-nominated A Faery's Tale.
+Antunes's notable works include Miskatonic University, a supplement for Call of Cthulhu; Rules to Live By (a LARP rule book); Priceless, published by Rogue Publishing; and the Origins Award-nominated Faery's Tale.

 He was chief editor on the Origins Award-nominated Metagame Magazine for its mass market run, 1997–1999.
 He was executive director of the GPA for 2000 and 2002.

 Antunes and Mike Young ran the Cthulhu Live demos at the 1996 Gen Con game convention.

 In recent years he has been exploring games that can be played by parents and children, children's games, and family games.